kshiteesh/kshiteesh.github.io/_news/announcement_16.md

 related_posts: false
 ---

-I'll be serving as a reviewer for IEEE MILCOM 2023!
+I'll be serving as a reviewer and session chair for IEEE MILCOM 2023!